-Double click on the compiler icon in the Start menu, or on your desktop to Start up the mikroPascal PRO for AVR® compiler.
-The mikroPascal PRO for AVR® IDE (Integrated Development Environment) will appear on the screen.
+Double click on the compiler icon in the Start menu, or on your desktop to Start up the mikroBasic PRO for dsPIC® compiler.
+The mikroBasic PRO for dsPIC® IDE (Integrated Development Environment) will appear on the screen.
 Now you are ready to start creating a new project.